mabrobotics/MD80-x-CANdle-Documentation/CANdle.md

 ## USB bus

 The USB bus is the most common one, used in both CANdle and CANdle HAT.
-This is the slowest communication bus when it comes to performance, due to the non-realtime nature of the host, however, it's the easiest one to set up and test.
+This is one of the slowest communication bus when it comes to performance, due to the non-realtime nature of the host, however, it's the easiest one to set up and test.
 Since the USB communication interface is not well-suited for real-time applications due to random host delays, the MD80 baudrate is not the limiting factor - you can set it to 1/2/5/8 Mbps and there will be no difference in the update rate.

 ```{hint}
 We highly recommend using the USB bus set up for the first run.